Resources for Current International Students

 To qualify, students must prove one of the following:

-- Student has been authorized for Optional Practical Training or Severe Economic Hardship by U.S. Citizenship and Immigration Services.
-You must present your employment authorization document (EAD) card issued USCIS.
+- The student has been authorized for Optional Practical Training or Severe Economic Hardship (LINK) by U.S. Citizenship and Immigration Services.
+You must present your employment authorization document (EAD) card issued by USCIS.
+Read details in Form I-765 "Application for Employment Authorization."

-If you meet one of the above requirements, you will need to prepare the following documents to apply for a social security number.
+If you meet one of these requirements, you need to prepare documents 1-7 to apply for a social security number.

-- Obtain the proper employment authorization documents as indicated above.
+- Get the proper employment authorization documents, as indicated above.

-- Obtain a letter from the international student advisor verifying your F-1 status and full-time enrollment at Elgin Community College.
+- Get a letter from the international student advisor verifying my F-1 student visa status and full-time enrollment at Elgin Community College.

-- Valid passport and one additional document establishing your identity.
+- Bring an original of your valid passport, and one additional document establishing your identity.
+See list of possible documents here.

 - If you have changed your immigration status after entering the U.S., you will need to show your approval notice for change of status to F-1 international student.